25 Years of Amazement Square

 2015

-Awarded the National Medal for Museum and Library Service, the nation’s highest honor conferred on museums and libraries.
-Only the 4th institution to ever win from the state of Virginia.
+Awarded the National Medal for Museum and Library Service, the nation’s highest honor.

 2018